Get stories and expert advice on all things related to college and parenting.

 Is Grad School Worth the Time and Money?Marybeth Bock, MPH

-If your son or daughter is thinking about going to graduate school directly after college, there are some things they might want to consider.
-Taking time off between college and graduate school is a growing trend.
+If your student is thinking about going to graduate school straight after college, there are some things they might want to consider.
+Taking time off between college and graduate school has been a growing trend.

-When I was a student thirty years ago, completing your education in one shot was the norm (outside of the top MBA programs).
+When I was a student 30+ years ago, completing your education in one shot was the norm (outside of the top MBA programs).
 Some of my friends had a true interest in the graduate program they chose.
-However, I had many friends who went as a default option because they didn’t know what else to do and wanted a concrete plan by the time they graduated.
+However, I had many friends who went as a default option because they didn’t know what else to do and applying to grad school gave them a concrete plan for post-college life.
 Several later realized they hadn’t put enough thought into the decision and wished they’d spent time exploring other career options which might have suited them better.

 Today’s students seem wiser about their futures and are comfortable with the concept of taking time to figure things out.